kr8gz/malb8dge.py/README.md

 ### Statements
 A statement is basically a piece of code that does something.
-In malb8dge, a statement can be one of the following things:
+In malb8dge, statements are separated by either a newline or a semicolon (`;`) and can be one of the following:

 * an expression
 * a break statement - `%x` with optional expression x (only in loops)